OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:19

-Geber the son of Uri, in the land of Gilead,
+Geber, the son of Uri, in the land of Gilead,
 the country of Sihon king of the Amorites and of Og king of Bashan;
 and there was one deputy who was over the land.